gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HyperDiskExtreme contains configuration for the hyperdisk-extreme StorageClass (gce-sc-hd-extreme).</p>
+<p>HyperDiskExtreme contains configuration for the hyperdisk-extreme StorageClass (gce-sc-hd-extreme).<br />The StorageClass is only deployed when Enabled is set to true.</p>
 </td>
 </tr>